davidmreed/davidmreed.github.io/_drafts/filtering-parent-objects-child-objects-soql.md

 ---
 layout: post
-title: Everyday Salesforce Patterns: Filtering Parent Objects By Child Objects
+title: "Everyday Salesforce Patterns: Filtering Parent Objects By Child Objects"
 ---

 Sometimes, we need to filter an `Account` query by its `Contacts`, or some custom object `Project__c` by its associated `Subject_Area__c` records.
 There might not be rollup summary fields in place, or the criteria might go beyond what rollups can do, or we might be dealing with a lookup relationship.